montezdesousa/imaginarium/README.md

 The engine extracts the image features.

 It returns the most similar images in the database.

+If you click the image you can see the source, i.e. the archived page where the image lives.

 No metadata was provided to the model, so results can be funny.